hzi-bifo/PatchInference/README.md

 ## PatchInference

 This repository contains the source code source code for AntiPatch, a software for inference of antigenicity-altering patches of sites on a protein structure.
-For reference, please cite "Determination of antigenicity-altering patches of sites on the major surface protein of human influenza A/H3N2 viruses (in review)".
+For reference, please cite "C. Kratsch, L. Mümken, L. Steinbrück, T.R.
+Klingen, A.C.
+McHardy; Determination of antigenicity-altering patches of sites on the major surface protein of human influenza A/H3N2 viruses (in review)".

 The source code is located under AntiPatch/src/.